Tom Lecky: Rare-book appraising and auctioning

 Tom Lecky began his career as the Head of Books and Prints at William Doyle Galleries in New York City.
-Lecky then served as a rare-book specialist for Christie’s auction house in New York, where he served as Head of Books and Manuscripts.
+Lecky then served as a rare-book specialist for Christie’s auction house in New York, where he was Head of Books and Manuscripts.
 An auction he worked on early in his tenure in 2001, was the original manuscript for Jack Kerouac’s On The Road.
+In 2026, he bought the On the Road manuscript on behalf of a client at the auction of the estate of Jim Irsay for $12,135,000, establishing a new world record for a literary manuscript at auction.
 In 2012, the Robb Report reported that Lecky had noted a change in the trend of rare-book collectors, moving from focusing on a single author in the past to those looking to create a more expansive library.
 The BBC also noted his role in the pricing and auctioning of rare maps and atlases.

 Lecky also served as an auctioneer for Christie’s.
 Over the years he auctioned items including the Stratocaster guitar played by Bob Dylan during the 1965 Newport Folk Festival where he first played electric guitar live, a sale that set the world auction record for the price of a guitar.
 He was also the auctioneer for the original lyrics to Don McLean’s song “American Pie”, a copy of the US Constitution with hand written notes by its owner President George Washington, and for philanthropic auctions supporting organizations like the PEN American Center.
 Lecky was a witness in the case involving manuscript lyrics for The Eagles’ “Hotel California” that had appeared on the market in the 2010s.

 In 2016 Lecky acquired the company Riverrun Books & Manuscripts, which was founded in 1978 in Hastings-on-Hudson, New York.
 The business sells rare books, in addition to providing estate, charitable donation, and insurance appraisals.

 Lecky is also frequently featured as an appraiser on the Antique Roadshow, where he appraises Books and Manuscripts including letters written by Mahatma Gandhi, and Franklin D. Roosevelt.
 In 2019 he appeared in the documentary The Booksellers, that featured New York area book sellers.

 Lecky is also the founder of the publisher Understory Books.